 Or maybe it just seems that way?

-The spacing between rows is called “pitch” in the biz.
+Conventional wisdom holds that the typical economy section is tighter than ever before, with airlines cramming in ever more seats.
+Well, some are, some aren’t, and in fact row spacing hasn’t changed all that much over the past few decades.
+Spacing between rows is called “pitch” in the biz.
 Measured in inches, it’s the distance from one seat-back to the seat-back ahead of it.
-While it’s true that carriers have been tightening up the rear-most rows to accommodate those roomier (and more expensive) “Economy Plus” sections up front (and yes, passengers themselves have become larger) row spacing hasn’t really changed much.
-JetBlue’s 34-inch standard is the most generous among US majors, where the average is 31-32 inches.
-On Spirit Airlines’ Airbus A320s, it’s a very tight 28.
-Some other better than others, but those are roughly the same numbers you would have seen 20-30 years ago, varying slightly carrier to carrier.
+While it’s true that carriers have been tightening up the rear-most rows to accommodate those roomier (and more expensive) “economy plus” sections up front, average pitch has declined only slightly.
+JetBlue’s 34-inch standard is currently the most generous among US majors, where the average is 31-32 inches.
+That’s only an inch or so less than you would have seen 20 or 30 years ago.

 Anyone who flew the old PeoplExpress remembers how pitiless and pitchless a cabin can be.
 Or Laker Airways, whose “SkyTrain” service ran between the US and London in the 1970s.
-Sir Freddie Laker, the airline’s flamboyant founder, configured his DC-10s with a bone-crunching 345 seats — about a hundred more (that’s ten full rows, at nine abreast each) than the typical DC-10 at the time.
+Sir Freddie Laker, the airline’s flamboyant founder, configured his DC-10s with a bone-crunching 345 seats — about a hundred more than the typical DC-10 at the time.

 If you ask me, what makes economy class uncomfortable is only partly to do with legroom.
 It’s more about the shapes of the seats themselves, and the terrible ergonomics of the surrounding space.